 STEP #6 — SECOND DIAGONAL CANE WEAVING

-This course will complete the weaving of the opposite diagonal, which is at right angles to the first course.
+This step will complete the weaving of the opposite diagonal, which is at right angles to the first course.
 ALL the diagonals that slant from the lower right side to the upper left side will be finished here.

-Begin this course at the lower right corner, leaving a 2″ tail as before, peg it and begin weaving upward to the left corner area.
 This time weave OVER the HORIZONTALS (and the strand from STEP #5) or the front-to-back pairs and UNDER the VERTICALS (and the strand from STEP #5), or the side-to-side pairs.
 You will be going over and under three strands at a time, not just the pairs.

 Remember, when you come to the corner hole again, begin a new strand, making a “fish head” and continue weaving back and forth until you complete the entire second diagonal course.

-STEP # 7 — APPLYING THE CANE BINDER CORD STRAND
+STEP #7 — APPLYING THE CANE BINDER CORD STRAND

-Use separate lengths of binder cane for front, back and side rails with each piece running from corner hole to corner hole on this trapizodial chair seat.
-Cut them slightly longer than needed so can be put into corner holes at each end.
+Use separate lengths of binder cane for front, back, and both side rails.
+So each piece runs from corner hole to corner hole on this trapezoidal chair seat.

-Begin by securing the front rail binder cord in the left corner hole with a peg.
-Then using a long length of weaving cane, put one end down the back side of the next hole to the right of the corner.
-Loop the long end of the weaver, over the binder cord and down into the front side of the same hole.
+Then using a long length of weaving cane, put one end down the backside of the next hole to the right of the corner.

-Then on the bottom side of the chair, bring the long weaver upward into the next hole to the right, backside of the hole.
-Loop over the binder again and down into the front side of that same hole.
+Then on the bottom side of the chair, bring the long weaver upward into the next hole to the right, the backside of the hole.

 Continue this looping process moving to the right one hole, each time and pick up any loose “tails” and incorporate them or “sandwich” them under the binder cord in the “No-Knot” fashion.
-Go around the entire four rails of the chair seat with the binder cord, adding the new length at each corner and securing with a peg to hold it.

-EXTRA TIPS FOR STEP #7 — BINDER CORD CHAIR CANE & NO KNOTS
+BONUS TIPS FOR STEP #7 — BINDER CORD CHAIR CANE & NO KNOTS

-Also, pick up any loose “tails” or ends as you go around with the binder cord, so you don’t have so many to tie off afterward.
-Tie off any that weren’t caught by the binder and put a spot of white glue on the knot to hold.
+Pick up any loose “tails” or ends as you go around with the binder cord, so you don’t have so many to tie off afterward.

 See my Chair Caning Tips — Binder Cord video for more helpful hints and tips for working with the binder cord on hand caning.

-EXTRA TIPS FOR STEP #7 — CANE BINDER CORD CORNERS
+BONUS TIPS FOR STEP #7 — CANE BINDER CORD CORNERS

 CONGRATULATIONS!
-STRAND CHAIR CANING SEAT IS DONE!
+YOUR TRADITIONAL STRAND CHAIR CANED SEAT IS DONE!

 Articles, Tip Sheets, Reports <– Back